Alexandre-Saldanha/employeemanager-app-angular-spring/README.md

 To run this project, follow these steps:

 1. Clone or download this repository to your local machine.
-3. Open the project folder in VS Code or your preferred code editor.
+2. Open the project folder in VS Code or your preferred code editor.
-4. Open a terminal and navigate to the employeemanagerangular folder.
+3. Open a terminal and navigate to the frontend folder.
-5. Run `npm install` to install the dependencies.
+4. Run `npm install` to install the dependencies.
-6. Run `ng serve` to start the development server.
+5. Run `ng serve` to start the development server.
+6. Open another terminal and navigate to the backend folder.
+7. Put your database configuration in properties.yml file using an IDE or a code editor.
+8. Run `mvn spring-boot:run` to start the Spring Boot application.
-9. Open your browser and go to http://localhost:4200 to see the web application.
+9. Open your browser and go to http://localhost:4200 to see the Angular web application in action.
-10. You can also use Postman to test the API endpoints at http://localhost:8080/employee/all
+10. You can also use Postman to test the rest API endpoints at http://localhost:8080/employee

 ## How to Contribute